Farhana-M/Image-Guided-Robotic-Navigation/README.md

      rm -rf Image-Guided-Robotic-Navigation.zip Image-Guided-Robotic-Navigation-main
      ```

-2. **Download the Robot's URDF**:
+2. **Add the Robot's URDF file to your ROS environment**:
-   - Download the URDF file for the 6dof robot from the [GitHub directory](https://github.com/Farhana-M/Image-Guided-Robotic-Navigation/blob/main/URDF/6dof_final_V4.urdf).
+   - Add the URDF file for the 6dof robot from the extracted repository to your desktop on which ROS is running.

 3. **Locate and Edit the `.setup_assistant` File**:
    - Navigate to the folder where the `.setup_assistant` file is located.
 This can be found within the `moveit_config3` configuration package: